 |Carbol fuschin||15-30 seconds|

 Its principle is based on producing a marked contrast between the organism and its surroundings by using basic stain.
-A basic dye consists of a positive chromophore, which strongly attracts to the negative cell components and charged molecules like nucleic acids and proteins.
+A basic dye consists of a positive chromophore, which strongly attracts the negative cell components and charged molecules like nucleic acids and proteins.
 Thus, a simple staining technique results in a coloured bacterial cell against a colourless background.

 Procedure of Simple Staining